UniMath/agda-unimath/src/category-theory/right-kan-extensions-precategories.lagda.md

-# Right kan extensions in precategories
+# Right Kan extensions in precategories

 ```agda
 module category-theory.right-kan-extensions-precategories where